Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Generalized additive models via basis expansion

-Although the basis construction in \eqref{eqn:ncs} is based on the truncated power series, our definition is slightly different from the form of truncated power natural cubic splines commonly used in the literature, for example, equations (5.4) and (5.5) in \citet{hastie2009elements}.
-It can be shown that the basis terms in \eqref{eqn:ncs} span the identical piecewise cubic polynomial space with natural boundary conditions.
-However, our definition in \eqref{eqn:ncs} has an additional favorable property where inserting a new knot-point $t_\ast \in(t^L ,t^U)$ simply leads to adding a new basis term defined as $N( \cdot; t^L, t^U, t_\ast)$ into the set $\mathcal N=\{N_k,k=0,1,\dots,M+1\}$ without altering the current basis terms in $\mathcal N$.
-This property may not be present in other natural cubic spline basis functions, such as the natural cubic B-spline basis and the basis in equations (5.4) and (5.5) of \citet{hastie2009elements}.
-This is because a single basis term in those cases may depend on more than two knots, and inserting a knot-point may alter other basis terms.
-This characteristic makes our basis terms in \eqref{eqn:ncs} more attractive for model selection-based approaches (see Sections~\ref{sec:prior2} and \ref{sec:prior3}), as it enables faster computation by reducing the time spent on expanding the design matrix at each iteration.
-See Section~S7 of the supplementary material for related simulation results.
-To our knowledge, this study is the first to utilize the form of natural cubic splines in \eqref{eqn:ncs}.
-The properties are formalized in the following propositions.
+Although the basis construction in \eqref{eqn:ncs} is based on a truncated power series, our definition differs slightly from the truncated power natural cubic splines typically used in the literature, such as those in Equations (5.4) and (5.5) of \citet{hastie2009elements}.
+The basis terms in \eqref{eqn:ncs} span the same piecewise cubic polynomial space with natural boundary conditions, as demonstrated.
+However, our definition in \eqref{eqn:ncs} has an additional advantageous property: inserting a new knot-point $t_\ast \in(t^L ,t^U)$ simply adds a new basis term $N( \cdot; t^L, t^U, t_\ast)$ to the set $\mathcal N=\{N_k,k=0,1,\dots,M+1\}$ without altering the existing basis terms in $\mathcal N$.
+Similarly, removing a knot-point simply deletes an existing basis term in $\mathcal N$.
+This feature may not be present in other natural cubic spline basis functions, such as the natural cubic B-spline basis or those in Equations (5.4) and (5.5) of \citet{hastie2009elements}, where a single basis term might depend on more than two knots, and adding or removing a knot-point could alter other basis terms.
+This characteristic makes the basis terms in \eqref{eqn:ncs} more attractive for model selection-based approaches (see Sections~\ref{sec:prior2} and \ref{sec:prior3}) because it allows faster computation by reducing the time spent expanding the design matrix at each iteration.
+For related simulation results, see Section~S7 of the supplementary material.
+To the best of our knowledge, this is the first study to use the form of natural cubic splines in \eqref{eqn:ncs}.
+These properties are formalized as follows.

 \begin{prop} The set $\mathcal N=\{N_k,k=0,1,\dots,M+1\}$ is a basis for the cubic spline space with natural boundary conditions. \end{prop}